mangalam-research/wed/doc/usage.rst

 Round-Tripping
 ==============

-The transformations performed by :github:`lib/wed/xml-to-html.xsl` and :github:`lib/wed/html-to-xml.xsl` are not byte-for-byte reverse operations.
-Suppose document A is converted from xml to html, remains unmodified, and is converted back and saved as B, B will **mean** the same thing as A but will not necessarily be **identical** to A. Here are the salient points:
+At this stage wed does not guarantee that saving an **unmodified** document will sent the exact same string as what it was originally given to edit.
+This is due to the fact that the same document can be represented in XML in multiple ways.
+Notably:

-* Comments, CDATA, and processing instructions are lost.
+* Comments, CDATA, and processing instructions are not preserved.

-* The order of attributes could change.
+* The order of the attributes could differ.

-* The order and location of namespaces could change.
+* The order and location of namespaces declarations could differ.

-* The encoding of empty elements could change.
-That is, ``<foo/>`` could become ``<foo></foo>`` or vice-versa.
+* The encoding of empty elements could differ.
+That is, ``<foo></foo>`` could become ``<foo/>`` or vice-versa.

 * The presence or absence of a newline on the last line may not be preserved.